-Finding and determining the right keywords can be quite a challenge.
-Especially if you don’t know where to start or you don’t know which top free keyword research tools to use because of all the different type of free and paid tools that are available for keyword research.
+Finding and determining the right keyword using free keyword research tools can be quite challenging.
+Especially if you don’t know where to start or you don’t know which top free keyword research tools to use because of all the different types of free and paid tools that are available for keyword research.

 In this article, I will show you, step by step guide on how you can find keywords that many people search on in Google (high volume) using any of this top free keyword research tool, so that you can make your blog posts rank on first page of Google Search engine.